DIY Bottle Opener – Father’s Day Gift Idea

 Step 9.
 Attach bottle opener.

 This bottle opener doesn’t come with screws and that’s ok.
-For the purposes of gift giving, you’ll probably want to choose a screw that is about just long to attach the bottle opener to the wood.
+For the purpose of gift giving, you’ll probably want to choose a screw that is about just long to attach the bottle opener to the wood.

 However, we recommend that when you mount the bottle opener on the wall, replace the screws with 1 5/8” long and place it in a stud.